-The electives offered by the Department of General Studies are of two kinds: half electives of 21 hours duration over one session and electives of 42 hours duration over either one or two sessions.
-Students may complete their general studies requirements with any combination of half-electives and electives.
-The electives offered are:
+The Department of General Studies offers two kinds of electives:

-Half Electives (21 hours)
+- Half electives are designated by a six digit subject number.
+These electives are of 21 hours duration and are given over one session: - Full electives are designated by a five-digit subject number.
+These electives are of 42 hours duration and may be given over two sessions or compressed into one session.

-Intervention
+Students may complete their General Studies requirements with any combination of half electives and full electives.